 *Shirley Caesar was born on this date in 1938.
-She is an African American gospel singer and pastor.
+She is a Black gospel singer and pastor.

 Caesar was born and raised in Durham, North Carolina, her father died when she was eight years old.
 During that time she took on the responsibility of caring for a semi-invalid mother.
 Caesar began singing as a young girl in church.
 She remained determined and continued her education while developing her remarkable musical talent.
 She eventually graduated magna cum laude with a Bachelor of Arts in Marketing from Shaw University.

 In 2000, the Gospel Music Association - which also annually hosts the Dove Awards - inducted her into the Gospel Music Hall of Fame at its headquarters in Nashville, Tennessee.